betterscientificsoftware/bssw.io/Articles/Blog/HelloHeatEquation.md

-Our goal in collecting such examples isn't so much to demonstrate the use of different programming languages as it is to demonstrate different approaches to computation and execution paradigms as well as provide instructive insights by comparing of time, space and scaling performance of various approaches.
+Our goal in collecting such examples isn't so much to demonstrate the use of different programming languages as it is to demonstrate different approaches to computation and execution paradigms as well as provide instructive insights by comparing of time, space, and scaling performance of various approaches.

-As a pre-cursor to that effort, we have begun collecting, documenting and articulating similarities and differences of various [code snipits](https://github.com/betterscientificsoftware/hello-heat-equation) in a *temporary* repository.
+As a pre-cursor to that effort, we have begun collecting, documenting, and articulating similarities and differences of various [code snipits](https://github.com/betterscientificsoftware/hello-heat-equation) in a *temporary* repository.